treseco/ctf_writeups/DUCTF_2023/other.md

 }
 ```

-This function has many local variables that are assigned values. there is also a for loop that loops over the values, xoring them with `0x11`, before concatenating them together and printing them.
+This function has many local variables that are assigned values.
+The for loop interates over the values, xors them with `0x11`, then prints them.
 We can can copy these values into a python script to compute the xor and print the flag.

 ``` python
 # byte values in the local vars in main.print_flag() from ghidra